 Figure 4.
 The collection of all \bar{P}{CS} form a point cloud.
 Here, a scene from the second half of the NARVAL-II flight RF07 is shown.
-The colors indicate the points point's height above the WGS84 reference ellipsoid (indicated as blue surface).
-Below, which also highlights a part of the ability to detect multiple scene is shown magnified, displaying two main cloud layers; one at once about 800 m in yellow and the other at about 3200 m in orange.
+The colors indicate the point's height above the WGS84 reference ellipsoid (indicated as blue surface).
+Below, a part of the scene is shown magnified, displaying two main cloud layers: one at about 800 m in yellow and the other at about 3200 m in orange.
 On the right, a small patch of even higher clouds is visible at 5200 m.
 The gray dots are a projection of the points onto the surface to improve visual perception.